This post may contain affiliate links. Read the full disclosure here.

 How to Make No-Bake Chocolate Peanut Butter Bars

 These bars are so easy to make.
 This is a perfect recipe to make with kids.
-All that you need to do for prep is to line an 8-inch square baking pan with aluminum foil or parchment paper.
+All that you need to do for prep is to line an 8-inch square baking pan (affiliate link) with aluminum foil or parchment paper.

 - Prepare graham cracker crumbs.
 Mix the melted butter and graham cracker crumbs together in a medium bowl.
-Let sit for 10 minutes to soften crumbs.
+Let sit for 10 minutes to soften the crumbs.

 - Finish the base layer.
 Mix in the confectioners’ sugar, and salt.
 Stir in the peanut butter until fully combined.
-Press mixture evenly into the prepared baking pan.
+Press the mixture evenly into the prepared baking pan.